pavitrakumar78/-BD-HadoopStuff/JavaSetup.md

 #Setting up java on your Ubuntu
+##NOTE: Download the latest Java version from the given links also, your file name changes according to it!
+## It is usually jdk1.8.0_xx <-- 'xx' will vary!
 You need to have Oracle JRE/DJK installed on your system.
 To check, type:
 ```